abeshenov/linux-tutorial/05-users.md

   Can be accessed by everyone.

+- `/etc/group` : list of groups.

+  Can be accessed by everyone.

 - `/etc/shadow` : list of users and hashes of their passwords.

   Can be accessed by `root`.